MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

-## Version 100.0.1185.X: March 11
+## Version 100.0.1185.X: March 14

 ### Feature updates

-- **Improvements to the Cloud Site List Management experience for IE Mode.** Identify gaps in your enterprise site list by configuring reporting of site feedback with the [InternetExplorerIntegrationCloudUserSitesReporting](/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudusersitesreporting) and [InternetExplorerIntegrationCloudNeutralSitesReporting](/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudneutralsitesreporting) policies.
-You can view local site list URLs from users and potentially misconfigured neutral site URLs in the Microsoft Edge site lists experience in the Microsoft 365 Admin Center.
-To learn more, see [View site feedback on the Microsoft 365 Admin Center](/deployedge/edge-ie-mode-cloud-site-list-mgmt#view-site-feedback-on-the-microsoft-365-admin-center-1).  **Note:** This is a controlled feature rollout.
-If you don't see this feature, check back as we continue our rollout.
+- **Improvements to the Cloud Site List Management experience for IE Mode.** You can configure session cookie sharing between Microsoft Edge and Internet Explorer for IE Mode on your site list in the Microsoft 365 Admin Center. **Note:** This is a controlled feature rollout.
+If you don't see this feature, check back as we continue our rollout

 - **Preview PDF files in Microsoft Outlook and File Explorer.** Users can view a PDF file in a lightweight and rich read-only preview.
 Available for Outlook Desktop PDF attachments or for local PDF files using File Explorer.